Team collaboration background

 Université Gustave Eiffel

 Claire Simonneau is an associate professor at Université Gustave Eiffel and a researcher at LATTS.
 Her work focuses on the production and governance of cities in the Global South, with particular attention to land appropriation practices and regulatory frameworks.
 Based on empirical research in West Africa, her current projects examine land transformations in urban fringes, notably in Benin and the Dakar region.
+She also studies social mobilizations for housing rights and the international circulation of alternative urban models, such as housing cooperatives and Community Land Trusts.
+Her research combines comparative approaches and international collaborative programs.

 Master's Students